Canon 1D vs 1DX

 |Canon 1Ds Mark III« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark III|

 |Canon 1D Mark II N« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II N|

 |Canon 1D Mark II« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II|

 |Canon 1Ds« »||Y||-||-||-||-||-||FW||-||-||-||Canon 1Ds|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D and the 1DX have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the 1DX was followed by the Canon 1DX Mark II.

-So how do things add up?
-Is the Canon 1D better than the Canon 1D X or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 1D and the Canon 1D X?
 The listing below highlights the relative strengths of the two models.